sigla-o/matrix-theory/KARTE_en.md

 - collective channel reorganization.

-### Universal Organization Principle
+#### Universal Organization Principle

-Closed TE cycles primarily accumulate and stabilize energy.
+Closed TE cycles primarily provide local energy accumulation and stabilization.

-Open TE cycles primarily transfer and distribute energy.
+Open TE cycles primarily provide collective energy transfer and propagation.

 ---

-## 6. Principle of Object Generation
+### 6. Principle of Object Generation

-TE flow can generate higher levels of organization called objects.
+Organized TE flows are capable of generating higher-level organizations — objects.

-Two fundamental object types are distinguished.
+Two fundamental object types exist.

-### Matrix Object
+#### Matrix Object

-An object possessing its own internal Matrix and internally organized TE flows.
+An object possessing its own internal Matrix and organized TE flows.

-Example: proton.
+**Example:** proton.

-### Flow Object
+#### Flow Object

 An object consisting solely of a closed TE flow and not forming an independent Matrix.

-Example: electron.
+**Example:** electron.

+---

-## 7. TE Flow Deformation
+### 7. TE Flow Direction Change

-A TE flow deformation is any stable or transient deviation from the L0 regime of TE flow organization.
+A TE flow direction change is any stable or temporary deviation from the L0 mode of TE flow organization.
+This defines the L1 TE flow regime.

-A deformation may manifest as changes in TE flow magnitude, distribution, directional dominance, or half-phase energy balance and does not imply changes in Matrix geometry, point arrangement, or Absolute Synchronization.
+A direction change may be expressed as changes in TE flow quantity, distribution, directional dominance, or half-phase energy balance, while preserving the Matrix geometry, point arrangement, and Absolute Synchronization.

 ---

 # Qn Hierarchy